 The current sanctions, against North Korea, are problematic.
 They even go beyond the mandate of the Proliferation Security Initiative (PSI) that in itself has the potential to provoke military encounters.
-The Security Council's sanctions present a contradiction with the Armistice Agreement between North Korea and the UN Command, which forbids one side from blockading the other side.
+The Security Council's sanctions present a contra-Ronda Hauben speaks at conference. diction with the Armistice

+Agreement between North Korea and the UN Command, which forbids one side from blockading the other side.
 The provision to forcibly inspect North Korean ships contradicts the terms of the Armistice, as do the provisions cutting off financial interactions with North Korea.